MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

     Install-Module -Name MSOnline

 5. Confirm the Untrusted repository security dialog with **Y** for Yes and press Enter.
+This may take many seconds to complete processing.

 6. Enter the following cmdlet to install the latest SharePoint Online PowerShell module version: